ysig/GraKeL/dev/_sources/user_manual/contributing.rst.txt

   validity in relation to the theoretical foundation.

 * **Utilizing Parallel/Concurrent computation**: It is important that the :code:`GraphKernel` decorator through the objects of the :code:`kernel` class supports a parallel computation scheme for executing procedures faster if the user wants so.
-This seems currently as something implemented but actually its implementation is wrong.
-This seems as a major problem to solve that on the other hand, seems not be so difficult.
+This feature appears as currently implemented, but actually its implementation is wrong.
+It is a major problem to tackle that on the other hand, should not be so difficult.

 .. _master: https://github.com/ysig/GraKeL
 .. _develop: https://github.com/ysig/GraKeL/tree/develop